Waaal/BobaOS/doc/boot/Boot.md

 It checks if LBA (Logical Block Addressing) is enabled, because we use LBA to load the next files.
 If LBA is not supportet the Bootloader stops and prints a error message.

-It load the Loader (Next step of the bootloader).
+It loads the Loader (Second step of the bootloader).

 ## Basic